hemantjava/Read2024/DSA/theory/java8.md

-# Java 8, released in March 2014, introduced several major features that fundamentally changed the way Java programming is done.
-Here are some of the most notable new features introduced in Java 8:
+# Java 8, released in March 2014, introduced several major features that fundamentally changed the way Java programming is done.Here are some of the most notable new features introduced in Java 8:

 A) Functional interfaces: Functional Interface has only one(single) abstract method.
 Some predefined functional interfaces as below:-
 --------------
   a.1) Predicate -> test()
   a.2) Function  -> apply()